-- Our U.S. and Canada mortgage insurance businesses significantly exceeded their goals with respect to adjusted operating incomê and operating return on equity ("operating ROE"), while our Australia mortgage insurance business ended the year slightly below target; - We exceeded our internal goals for our private mortgage insurer eligibility requirements ("PMIERs") in our U.S. mortgage insurance business and were above plan for new business pricing returns and market share; and - · We maintained prudent top-line growth in our Canada mortgage insurance business within risk tolerances, and maintained strong portfolio quality. - 1 This Compensation Discussion and Analysis, as well as the compensation disclosure that follows under Item 12, are presented without regard to the terms of the proposed merger with Oceanwide.
-For further information regarding the terms, conditions and interests of certain persons under the proposed merger, see our proxy statement for the special meeting of stockholders held on March 7, 2017, which was filed on January 25, 2017. - 2 "Adjusted operating income (loss)" equals income (loss) from continuing operations excluding the after-tax effects of income attributable to non-controlling interests, net investment gains (losses), goodwill impairments, gains (losses) on the sale of businesses, gains (losses) on the early extinguishment of debt, gains (losses) on insurance block transactions, restructuring costs, and infrequent or unusual non-operating items. - "Operating ROE" for each of our mortgage insurance businesses is defined in the table outlining key financial metrics on page 20.
+- Our U.S. and Canada mortgage insurance businesses significantly exceeded their goals with respect to adjusted operating incomê and operating ROE3, while our Australia mortgage insurance business, after - (1) This Compensation Discussion and Analysis, as well as the compensation disclosure that follows under Item 12, are presented without regard to the terms of the proposed merger with Oceanwide.
+For further information regarding the terms, conditions and interests of certain persons under the proposed merger, see our proxy statement for the special meeting of stockholders held on March 7, 2017, which was filed on January 25, 2017. - (2) "Adjusted operating income (loss)" equals income (loss) from continuing operations excluding the after-tax effects of income (loss) attributable to non-controlling interests, net investment gains (losses), goodwill impairments, gains (losses) on the sale of businesses, gains (losses) on the early extinguishment of debt, gains (losses) on insurance block transactions, restructuring costs, and infrequent or unusual non-operating items. - (3) "Operating ROE" for each of our mortgage insurance businesses is defined in the table outlining key financial metrics on page 22.